probml/pyprobml/CONTRIBUTING.md

 For more advanced vectorization, consider using [JAX](https://colab.research.google.com/github/probml/pyprobml/blob/master/book1/supplements/jax_intro.ipynb).

-- Do not use JAX if you don’t need to, i.e., default to standard numpy and scipy, unless you need autograd or vmap or some other JAX features.
+- Use numpy for simple demos, JAX for when you need autograd or vmap, and pytorch for when you are reusing existing pytorch code.

 - Please make sure your code is reproducible by controlling randomness, eg use `np.random.state(0)` and `torch.manual_seed(0)`.
 (For JAX, use PRNG state.)